AviBhatt2008/slingshot/README.md

-# slingshot
+# angryBirdsStage2.5
-use the mouse to drag the bird and release to shoot the bird
+Angry Birds stage 2.5 with Class Inheritance and Images